brufalo/brufalo.github.io/index.md

   </span>
 </summary>
     <p style="margin-top: 0.45rem; max-width: 760px; line-height: 1.55;">
       Soldiers in conscripted armies have low incentives to exert effort.
 We examine how shared regional identity between soldiers and officers affects this using data on all French fatalities during WW1.
-Following the death of a co-regional officer, soldiers from the same cultural region exhibit lower daily mortality relative to untreated regions within the same regiment.
+Following the death of a co-regional officer, soldiers from the same cultural region exhibit lower daily mortality relative to soldiers from different cultural regions within the same regiment.
 The effect is concentrated among low-ranking officers that possess clear cultural markers, when the cultural region is not diverse and when mission preferences are limited.
 This indicates clear social preferences for identity-aligned principals among soldiers.
     </p>
   </details>
 </p>